abhishekghoshh/linux-helper/linux-commands.md

 # Change mode of file to 775
 chmod 775 file

-# Recurs­ively chmod folder to 600
+# Recursively chmod folder to 600
 chmod -R 600 folder